- — Kosher, Non-GMO, Organic, Raw, Vegan

-- — Very Good Source of Calcium, Iron and Magnesium
+- — Good Source of Dietary Fiber, Calcium, Iron and Magnesium

 - — Contains Vitamin C

-Organic Black-eyed beans contain vitamins A, C, B1, B2, B5, B6, PP, as well as manganese, calcium, copper, iron, phosphorus, magnesium, zinc, and sodium.
-It is not surprising then that the beans provide enormous health benefits, the most important of which are as follows:
+Organic Black-Eyed Peas contain vitamins A, C, B1, B2, B5, B6, PP, as well as manganese, calcium, copper, iron, phosphorus, magnesium, zinc, and sodium.
+See how many great health benefits you can get from these black-eyed beans

-They are rich in phytoestrogens (substances that are perceived by the body as an analog of the hormone estradiol).
-Studies have found that phytoestrogens prevent breast cancer in women and prostate cancer in men.
-They can also reduce hot flashes and other issues relate to menopause.
+- Amounts of phytoestrogens Rich in phytoestrogens (an analog of the hormone estradiol).
+Studies found that phytoestrogens prevent breast cancer and prostate cancer.
+Reduce hot flashes and other issues related to menopause.

-Organic Blackeye beans are a rich source of albumin.
-Therefore, the regular consumption of these beans increases the level of hemoglobin in the blood.
+- Increases hemoglobin Organic Black-Eyed Peas are a rich source of albumin.
+Regular consumption of these beans increases the level of hemoglobin in the blood and helps with anemia.

-- Yields approximately 3 Cups (1/2 lb.) of Sprouts.
-Prep 3 Tablespoons of peas, then transfer into a bowl or into your Sprouter.
-Add 2-3 times as much cool (60°-70°) water.
-Mix peas up to assure even water contact for all.
+- Prepare 3 tablespoons of peas, then transfer into a bowl or your Sprouter.
+Add 2-3 times as much fresh (60°-70°) water.
+Mix beans up to assure even water contact for all.

-- Allow peas to soak for 6-12 hours.
-Empty the peas into your Sprouter (if necessary).
+- Allow beans to soak for 6-12 hours.
+Empty the seeds into your Sprouter (if necessary).
 Drain off the soak water.
-Rinse thoroughly with cool (60°-70°) water.
+Rinse thoroughly with cold (60°-70°) water.
 Drain thoroughly!
 Set your Sprouter anywhere out of direct sunlight and at room temperature (70° is optimal) between Rinses.
-Ensure sufficient air-circulation is provided.
+Ensure sufficient air-circulation provided.

 Enjoy your home-made sprouts!